Attending a BC Virtual Visit Appointment

 If you need to change your video or audio source, use the dropdown menu next to the camera and microphone icon.

-If all tests are successful, click "Proceed" to enter the waiting room.
+If all tests are successful, you will automatically be admitted into the virtual waiting room.

 Technical support is available in over 200 languages: Francais | العربية | 简体中文 | 繁體中文 | Español | 한국어 | Tiếng Việt | Українська and more.

-Testing your connection on a mobile device (iPhone/iPad)
+Testing your connection on an iPhone or iPad

-Click "Test Connection".
+Tap "Test Connection".
 Your connection is successful if you can see yourself in the video window.
-Once the connectivity test has been completed a message will display indicating the quality of your network is good for a video call.
+Once the connectivity test is complete, a message will display indicating the quality of your network is good for a video call.

 ios-patient-pre-call-diagnostics.png